 Yesterday I visited my local mall in search of a necklace to perfectly complete a dress I am wearing this weekend.
 I must say, I don't visit malls very often.
-I find them frustrating – the selection of sizes are limited, the salespeople are often uneducated on their product (or uninterested in you shopping their store), and there is too much chance to purchase that which you don't need.
+I find them frustrating – the selection of sizes is limited, the salespeople are often uneducated on their product (or uninterested in you shopping their store), and there is too much chance to purchase that which you don't need.

 However jewelry (like lingerie) is best purchased in person, so I made the trek.
 While there, I decided to visit all the women's clothing retailers to get a feel for what is in season, what is selling, what is collecting dust, what chain shops are copying what high-end designers…